Mentana: History

-In 741 it was briefly occupied by the Lombards and the inhabitants moved to a new centre on the Via Nomentana which was more easily defendable.
+In 741, it was briefly occupied by the Lombards, and the inhabitants moved to a new centre on the Via Nomentana, which was more easily defendable.
 On 23 November 799, it was the site of the meeting of Pope Leo III and Charlemagne.

 The Castle of Nomentum was a possession of the Roman family of the Crescenzi in the 10th and 11th century.
-In 1058 it was destroyed by the Normans and the population was drastically reduced.
-The castle was acquired by the Capocci family and, later, the Holy See entrusted it to the Benedictine monks of San Paolo fuori le Mura.
+In 1058 it was destroyed by the Normans, and the population was drastically reduced.
+The castle was acquired by the Capocci family, and later the Holy See entrusted it to the Benedictine monks of San Paolo fuori le Mura.

-In the 15th century it was under control of the Orsini family.
-In 1484 it was damaged by an earthquake.
-In 1594 it became a fief of the Perett family, first under Michele Perett of Venafro, and then in 1655 it came under the control of Marcantonio Borghese and the House of Borghese.
+In the 15th century, it was under the control of the Orsini family.
+In 1484, it was damaged by an earthquake.
+In 1594, it became a fief of the Perett family, first under Michele Perett of Venafro, and then in 1655, it came under the control of Marcantonio Borghese and the House of Borghese.

 On 3 November 1867, the city was the site of the Battle of Mentana between French-Papal troops and the Italian volunteers led by Giuseppe Garibaldi, who were attempting to capture Rome in order to incorporate it into the newly unified Kingdom of Italy.
 The battle ended in a victory by the French-Papal troops.
 In Mentana, the monument Ara dei Caduti (Altar of the Fallen) is built over the mass grave of the Italian patriots who died in the battle.

 Ecclesiastical History

 In 408 AD Nomento is mentioned as an episcopal see (established circa 40 AD), and in February 593 it gained the territory of the suppressed annexed the Roman Catholic Diocese of Passo Curese (Cures Sabinorum, Curi).

 In May 944 it was suppressed, its territory being merged into the diocese of Vescovio.

 The diocese was nominally restored as a Latin Catholic titular bishopric in 1966.

-It has had the following incumbents, of the lowest (episcopal) and once archiepiscopal (intermediary) ranks :
+It has had the following incumbents, of the lowest (episcopal) and once archiepiscopal (intermediary) ranks: